operas-eu/metrics_portal/src/pages/Docs/markdown/identifier-translation-service.en-GB.md

   db:
 ```
 Notes:
 - The example uses the docker images already built and used by Open Book Publishers.
-You may use the provded docker files to build your own, instead.
+You may use the provided docker files to build your own, instead.
 - You may of course use whatever port you like, and/or use a proxy server (e.g. nginx) to handle the API endpoint.
 - The `db` volume ensure the contents of the database persist when restarting/deleting the container.
 - In this example we use two sets of configuration files, one with database credentials shared with both containers, the other one with API configuration only available to the API container.
 You may use a single file with all environment variables.